 Course Description: Students will be introduced to the concepts and skills required for success in today’s workplace.
 In an introduction to business, students will understand the global economic environment; business organizations, management, operations, and technology; and personal financial management.
 Practical applications that connect students to the business world will be applied.
 This course meets NYSED requirements.

 College Advantage Program

-SDP is a participating school in the College Advantage Program through Saint John’s University.
-This program provides qualifying high school juniors and seniors with the opportunity to enroll concurrently in high school and credit bearing St. John’s courses at a cost of $325 per course, a deep discount from regular undergraduate tuition rates.
-Upon graduation from SDP, the college credits are accepted by most colleges toward the undergraduate degree, provided that a grade of B- or higher is earned for the course.
+Saint Demetrios High School is a participating school in the College Advantage Program through Saint John’s University.
+This program provides qualifying high school juniors and seniors with the opportunity to enroll concurrently in high school and credit bearing St. John’s courses.
+Upon graduation from Saint Demetrios High School, the college credits are accepted by most colleges toward the undergraduate degree, provided that a grade of B- or higher is earned for the course.

 Participation in this program for mathematics courses requires all of the following: a grade of 80 or higher in the Algebra II course, a grade of 80 or higher on the Algebra II Regents, an SAT math score of 580 or higher (or an ACT math score of 24 or higher), an overall SAT score of 1080 or higher (or an ACT composite score of 21 or higher), and a High School GPA of at least 85% in the 5 major subjects: English, Math, Science, Social Studies, Foreign Language.
 Students who do not meet all of these requirements before the start of a course can still take the course, but for high school credit only.

 Depending on student interest, the courses offered include:

 Pre-Calculus (College Algebra and Trigonometry): This course covers the following topics: Equations and Inequalities (including Polynomial, Rational, and Absolute Value); Functions and Graphs; Sets of linear equations (and solving by matrices); Exponential and Logarithmic functions; Trigonometry.